-Sun, Sun Microsystems, the Sun logo, AnswerBook, SunDocs, Solaris, OpenBoot, Solstice DiskSuite, Solstice SyMON, Ultra Enterprise, and Ultra are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and in other countries.
-All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. in the United States and in other countries.
+Sun, Sun Microsystems, the Sun logo, SunSoft, SunDocs, SunExpress, Solaris, OpenBoot, Solstice DiskSuite, Solstice SyMON, and Sun Enterprise are trademarks, registered trademarks, or service marks of Sun Microsystems, Inc. in the U.S. and other countries.
+All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. in the U.S. and other countries.
 Products bearing SPARC trademarks are based upon an architecture developed by Sun Microsystems, Inc.

-The OPEN LOOK and SunTM Graphical User Interface was developed by Sun Microsystems, Inc. for its users and licensees.
+The OPEN LOOK and $Sun^{TM}$ Graphical User Interface was developed by Sun Microsystems, Inc. for its users and licensees.
 Sun acknowledges the pioneering efforts of Xerox in researching and developing the concept of visual or graphical user interfaces for the computer industry.
 Sun holds a non-exclusive license from Xerox to the Xerox Graphical User Interface, which license also covers Sun's licensees who implement OPEN LOOK GUIs and otherwise comply with Sun's written license agreements.